 Fill out Utility Permit Application.

-Submit Utility Permit Application and a comprehensive set of plans in PDF format for the scope of work to Sarah Anderson at email@example.com.
+Submit Utility Permit Application and a comprehensive set of plans in PDF format for the scope of work to Michael Woods at firstname.lastname@example.org.

 If the scope of work includes any part of Columbia or Richmond County, you will need to submit the permit issued.